VahanDrnoyan/laravel-reactable/README.md

     use HasReactions;

     /**
+     * Control reaction visibility and interaction
+     *
+     * @param string $type The reaction type (e.g., 'like', 'love')
+     * @return bool Return false to hide the reaction and prevent interaction,
-     * Check if the authenticated user can react to this post */ public function canReact(string $type): bool
+     *              or true to show and allow the reaction */ public function canReact(string $type): bool
     {
-        // Prevent users from reacting to their own posts if (auth()->id() === $this->user_id) {
+        // Example: Prevent users from reacting to their own posts if (auth()->id() === $this->user_id) {
             return false;
         }